Hit and Run Accidents in Massachusetts

 If the driver is not identified, however, you will need to file an uninsured motorist claim with your insurance carrier.
 Massachusetts law requires motorists to carry at least $20,000 in uninsured motorist coverage.
 These claims still can be contested, however, because the insurance company will try to protect its bottom line by avoiding or minimizing a payout.
 Your attorney would need to help you present a case that the crash was caused by the hit and run driver’s careless actions.
 (This is usually something other than the hit and run itself, since this happens after the crash has already occurred.)
 For instance, perhaps the driver was speeding or using a cell phone behind the wheel.

 Seek Guidance from a Tenacious Car Crash Lawyer in Boston or Elsewhere in Massachusetts

 After a hit and run accident, you may be coping with serious injuries, property damage, and disruptions to your life.
 In the event that you are unable to locate the individual responsible for your injuries, seeking compensation through your insurance carrier is a vital avenue of recourse.
-At Breakstone, White & Gluck, we have substantial experience fighting for the rights of victims against insurance companies, which may do everything possible to deny your claim.
+At Breakstone, White & Gluck in Massachusetts, we have substantial experience fighting for the rights of victims against insurance companies, which may do everything possible to deny your claim.
 Our attorneys proudly assist victims from Boston, Cambridge, Waltham, Lowell, Newton, Somerville, Quincy, Dedham, Norwood, Brookline, Attleboro, Barnstable, Brockton, Plymouth, Worcester, Lawrence, and Springfield.
 Our firm offers a free consultation to discuss your situation and how we can help you.
 Call us now at 1-800-379-1244 or contact us online to get started.